diffplug/gitfromscratch/Branches/Reflog.md

 2. Follow its commits, parent to parent, until you reach the very first commit.
 3. Repeat steps 1 and 2 on every branch.

 Any commit that the process above can touch is reachable.
 Everything else is unreachable.
-The unreachable commits are still there, on your computer, there's just no way to find them, because there's no sticky note on their tip.
+The unreachable commits are still there on your computer, there's just no way to find them, because there's no sticky note on their tip.

 ## My work is still gone...